chrisschroer/hate-speech/README.md

 - Address the problem of too few gold labels with Snorkel to replace the exhaustive gold labeling task with an automated process using handcrafted rules
 - ~12k comments in German, different sources, unlabeled
 - 500 gold labels (at all, not per label)
-- Consider different classes/types of hatespeech (e.g. Intelligenz, Beschimpfung, Entmenschlichung)
+- Consider different classes/types of hate speech (e.g. Intelligenz, Beschimpfung, Entmenschlichung)

 ### Goals